frederic-perez/AmE-dictionary/data/dictionary.md

 __honor<sup>2</sup>__ _v_ :three::hammer::mute:[~~h~~onor]
 __honorary__ _adj_ _Honorary consul._
 __honorees__
+__honors__
 __hoo-ha__ _n_ :two: A disorderly outburst or tumult. _Syn_ commotion, disturbance :es: _There was a great hoo-ha about it > Se armó la marimorena_ _Marketing hoo-ha._
 __hooch__ _n_ _slang_ :two::hammer: _Take it easy on the hooch._
 __hood fan__
 __hood__ _n_ _slang_ :seven: (hoods) Criminal, a member of a criminal gang. _Too many hoods had visited his home._
 __hoodlum__ _n_ _slang_ :five: (hoodlums) A criminal or gangster.
-__hoodwink__ _v_ :four: /HOOD-wink/ To deceive or trick someone. _The salesperson hoodwinked us into buying items that weren’t on our shopping list._
+__hoodwink__ _v_ :five::smiling_imp: /HOOD-wink/ To deceive or trick someone.
+To deceive or swindle by deception. _Syn_ trick, fool, cheat, con _You don’t understand that what imposes on common folk would never hoodwink an editor._ _The salesperson hoodwinked us into buying items that weren’t on our shopping list._
 __hoofer__
 __hoofprint__ _n_ (hoofprints)
 __hook up__